 Edward Jones Review: What to Know When Choosing a Financial Advisor

-However, despite those potential benefits, I don't recommend using Edward Jones.
+However, despite those potential benefits, I generally don't recommend Edward Jones.

-From conversations with former employees, it seems like most branches operate more like storefronts than advisory firms, and are focused on getting new clients through the door and into templated portfolios filled with expensive investment products.
+Based on conversations with former Edward Jones' advisors, it seems the company is run more like a sales organization than a true advisory firm, with a heavy focus on bringing in new clients and placing them into templated portfolios filled with high-fee investment products.

-While your exact experience will vary dramatically based on the specific advisor you work with (some are much better than others), all Edward Jones advisors are limited in the customization and depth of service they can offer.
+Your exact experience will vary significantly depending on the advisor you work with.
+Some Edward Jones advisors are excellent.
+But even the best advisors at the firm are limited in how much customization and depth of service they can provide compared to a high-quality independent financial advisor.

 What is Edward Jones?

-Edward Jones is a financial advisory company that was founded in St. Louis, Missouri in 1922.
+Edward Jones is a financial advisory company founded in St. Louis, Missouri in 1922.

 The company took a unique approach to its growth, opening branches in small- and medium-sized cities across the United States and Canada.
 Today, there are more than 20,000 Edward Jones advisors operating out of over 15,000 offices.